 DCC Sniffer (PACKET analyzer)¶

 Well it isn’t quite a turnkey solution, but it’s close.
-You need this shield and an Arduino Uno or Mega and then to download a free sketch file.
+You need this shield and an Arduino Uno or Mega and then to download our free DCCInspector-EX file and upload it to your microcontroller with the Arduiono IDE.
 This is really a well-designed board.
 It is not only a packet sniffer, but can also be used as a decoder with different software.
 It has a wealth of configuration options and can even deliver ACK pulses if you use it as a programmable mobile decoder.

 It costs about $30 US.

-And since it is a shield, you just stick it on top of an Uno or Mega, upload a sketch, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.
+And since it is a shield, you just stick it on top of an Uno or Mega, upload DCCInspector-EX, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.